schollz/acrostic/README.md

 ## grid

-the grid is meant as a performative sequencer. in the parameters you can set whether the sequence resets every chord or not (`PARAMS > grid > reset every chord`). using the grid will "takeover" the crow outputs. when the grid stops playing, the crow will output as normal. _tip:_ if you sequence a single note you and just change notes and use it as a simple keyboard.
+the grid is meant as a performative sequencer. in the parameters you can set whether the sequence resets every chord or not (`PARAMS > midi/grid/crow > reset every chord`). using the grid will "takeover" the crow outputs. when the grid stops playing, the crow will output as normal. _tip:_ if you sequence a single note you and just change notes and use it as a simple keyboard.

 **rows 1-6** controls pitch. you can use two finger gestures to draw shapes. the note shapes are applied the note matrix. the rows 1-3 notes that are always the same. the rows 4-6 are notes that change with every chord. pressing a note again will transpose it, alternating up/down.